 Pay attention and study hard.
 You will take three academic tests covering this material during boot camp.

-Your technical training will provide you with the opportunity for hands-on practice of the lessons learned in the classroom.
-Here you will learn the skills of a Sailor.
+Our hands-on learning curriculum will provide you the opportunity to practice the lessons learned through classroom and practical application throughout basic training.
+Here you will 'train how we fight' and learn the skills of a basically trained Sailor.

 Marlinespike (Basic Seamanship Phase)